By: Team SErebros Since: Aug 2019 Licence: MIT

 4. User plays the game

-When the user starts the game by calling a StartCommand
+When the user starts the game by calling a StartCommand, the GameStatisticsBuilder is initialized.

 5. User finishes the game